kittuande/DeltaXMovieApplication/README.md

 # DeltaXMovieApplication
 This Web API was built using .NET 6 for DeltaX Assessment.
-I used EF core to establish for Object-Relation mapping.
+I used EF core for Object-Relation mapping.
 I created a MovieDetails class with all properties required for API.
 MockMovieData contains all the methods that provide data to controller.
 The Endpoints used to call API